faizahkh/DATA3402.Spring.2025/README.md

 * Got an accuracy of 1.00 which was attainable given simpler data and less processing.
 The model should predict edible mushrooms 100% of time using the model and accuracy results.
 * ![accuracy](precision.png)
 # Reproducing Results:
-* Seperate features and do one-hot encoding of categorical variables, create a new clean dataset.
+* Seperate features and perform one-hot encoding of categorical variables, create a new clean dataset.
 * Use the decision tree classifications.
 * Convert unknown variables in stalk-root feature.
 * Use 'sklearn' and get rid of columns that might affect the fitting; pre-process and visualize all the categories beforehand.